timescale/docs/use-timescale/services/index.md

 ## Timescale Terraform provider

-The [Timescale Terraform provider][terraform-provider] provides configuration management resources for Timescale.
+The [Timescale Terraform provider] [terraform-provider] provides configuration management resources for Timescale.
 You can use it to create, rename, resize, delete, and import service.
+For more information about the supported service configurations and operations, see
+[Timescale Terraform provider documentaion][terraform-provider-docs].

 ### Learn more about Timescale